ginaz1923/merge-solo/README.md

 # merge-solo
-The more you repeat a word to yourself the less it will sound like a word :D
+The more you repeat a word to yourself the less it will sound like a word

 Are you suddenly breathing manually now? :)